 GigaComm is a privately-owned, non-NBN telecommunications provider that promises up to gigabit download speeds — that are genuinely achievable — on its network.

-Because users on GigaComm's will be able to connect to the internet via a separate network compared to the majority of other users in Australia, the ISP is able to to deliver faster, more reliable speeds, with low latency.
+Because users on GigaComm's network will be able to connect to the internet via a separate network compared to the majority of other users in Australia, the ISP is able to to deliver faster, more reliable speeds, with low latency.
 Average latency speeds on the GigaComm network are 2 to 4ms, making it ideal for online gamers.